neil-gurnani/mProduct_recruiting_dashboard/README.md

 * (8) **[Product Plan](https://www.productplan.com/google-amazon-facebook-apple/)** by Ben Miller is a piece about how to land a PM job at a large tech company.
 He provides insights and walks through a mini-tutorial for Google, Amazon, Facebook, and Apple.

+* (9) **[Hacking PM](https://hackingpm.com/)** by Philip Ruffini is the "Ultimate Guide for Breaking into Product Management": He reveals key insights and walks canditates through the recruiting process through the courses offered as well as the free resources available!

+* (10) **[Landing a PM Job](https://www.freecodecamp.org/news/how-to-land-a-pm-job-without-pm-experience/)** by Elena Chen is a piece where Elena gives insight into preparing for the PM Recruiting process while sharing her story and how she broke into PM.

 ## New Grad Specific Portion
 * (1) **[APM List](https://apmlist.com/)** This website provides a list of APM programs, and links with advice for each of these positions.